sopra-fs24-group-18/client/README.md

 ![Waiting Page](/public/waiting.png)

-After players clicked confirm button during game page, they will wait for other players submit their answer on this page.
+After players click the confirm button on the game page, they will wait on this page for other players to submit their answers.
+After all players have submitted their answers, it will show the points the current player earned and the correct answer.

 ### 14. Rank
 ![Rank](/public/rank.png)